AnkitParte/blog_app/README.md

 In the project directory, you can run:

-### `npm start`
+<h4>Please visit the below link</h4>

 Runs the app in the development mode.<br />
-Open [DEV community](https://blog-app-kappa-sepia.vercel.app/) to view it in the browser.
+Open [DEV community👨‍💻👩‍💻](https://blog-app-kappa-sepia.vercel.app/) to view it in the browser.

-The page will reload if you make edits.<br />
+The page content will be loaded as soon as you visit.<br />
-You will also see any lint errors in the console.